LASIK Orange County

 As mentioned earlier, Conventional LASIK is based on the patient’s eyeglass prescription.
 It is still an excellent choice for many individuals.
 During your comprehensive eye exam and consultation, Orange County LASIK surgeon Dr. Fahd will recommend which procedure is best for you based on your visual aberrations and his clinical exam.
 He will help you to determine if you could benefit from the higher level of customization that Custom LASIK may provide or if your outcome can be quite satisfactory with Conventional LASIK.
 He will help determine the range of your probable outcome based on your particular prescription, healing profile and expectations.

-LASIK Technology used at Clarity Eye Group
+LASIK Technology used at Clarity Eye Group in Orange County

 For Orange County laser eye surgery patients who are uneasy about “going under the blade,” we are happy to offer the Intralase™ Femtosecond Laser (Intralase™ FS Laser).
 This is a revolutionary tool that relies solely on laser energy instead of the traditional metal blade (Microkeratome) to create the tiny flap on the surface of the eye.